wp-plugins/cookie-cat/readme.txt

 You may then wish to de-activate the cookie-cat plugin until you next change the installed plugins.

 = How do I change the XML file? =
-Currently you have to edit the file ( `xml/cc_mapping.xml` ) which you will find in the plugin's XML directory.
+From version 1.1 the XML file can be loaded directly from the cookie-cat website.
+Use oik options > cookie cat and follow the instructions in the Installation section

 = What is the source of the XML file's data =
 This comes from a website called [cookie-cat](http://www.cookie-cat.co.uk).
-The XML file is generated from the data held in the website.
+The XML file delivered with the plugin is generated from the data held in the website.
 Every so often it is regenerated, producing information about the known cookies used by known plugins.
 Whenever the plugin is updated then a new version of this file will be delivered.